WICG/fenced-frame/explainer/README.md

 *   Existing sites need to change to embed a new element.
-In order to not have all existing embedding sites replace iframe with a new type of element, third parties may create a fenced frame inside the iframe.
-This might have a performance cost though.
+This is not really a downside though, since even if it was an enhancement to the iframe element, existing sites would have needed to make changes either in the attributes or in the headers to differentiate it from a regular iframe.

 ### Fenced frame tree